 2.1.1.3 Communication Interfaces

-One or two communication interfaces can be fitted inside Mega_Link.
-The type and status of communication interfaces can be viewed via the LCD display user interface.
+One or two communication interfaces can be fitted inside Mega\Link.
+The type communication interfaces can be viewed via the LCD display, or via a label fitted in place of the display.

 2.1.1.4 Expansion Modules